millionjs/million/README.md

 React is slow.

-The issue with React's reconciliation it becomes **exponentially slower** the more JSX elements you have.
+The issue with React's reconciliation is that it becomes **exponentially slower** the more JSX elements you have.
 With this simple `App`, it only needs to diff a few elements.
 In a real world React app, you can easily have hundreds of elements, slowing down interface updates.

 Million.js solves this by **skipping the diffing step entirely** and directly updating the DOM node.